 Microservices and microservices architecture are now the de facto standard for developing modern software.
 In response to the exponential rise in demand for digital services, software development practices must be fast, flexible, and scalable.
 Microservices fit the bill.

-Building applications by splitting up resources into microservices — rather than maintaining a monolithic codebase and resource pool — allows developers to keep pace with innovation and increasingly disruptive business environments.
-A 2020 survey found that 61% of organizations had been using microservices for a year or longer.
-Let’s take a deeper look at microservices and microservices architecture.
+By building applications in small functional bits rather than maintaining a monolithic codebase and resource pool, developers can keep pace with innovation.
+In terms of adoption, a 2020 survey found that 61% of polled organizations have been using microservices for a year or longer, with 92% reporting a successful experience.